 How to advertise on YouTube

 Now that you know the six YouTube ad formats, you’re probably wondering how to set all this up.
 Before setting up your YouTube ad campaign, you need to upload your ad footage to YouTube.
-Once you’ve done that, sign your AdWords account to get started.
+Once you’ve done that, sign into your AdWords account to get started.

 Creating your first video campaign in AdWords